Dogfood-Studios-GGJ25/ggj25/README.md

 # Don't look back

 ## Vision
-Vertical scrolling thriller, diving in an air bubble in deep ocean accompanied by the dangers of the depth...
+A slow decent into deep ocean accompanied by ...

 ## MDA
 ### Fear